 Image Preprocessing

 For landmark identification of the coordinate system [1], open the proximal femur as a model file.
-Then, open the Post toolbar and Data panel to add a standard field of 1-Princ Curvature.
+Then, open the Post toolbar and Data panel to add a standard field of 1-Princ Curvature (first principal curvature).
 Over-select the faces of the femoral head, select a smoothness of 10, and click apply [2].
 Authors: How should our voiceover talent pronounce Princ?
 Is it prink?

 WIDE: Talent at the computer, opening software, monitor visible in frame.
 Videographer: Obtain a few shots of talent clicking the mouse and typing on the keyboard to use as b-roll throughout the video

-SCREEN: Opening the proximal femur as a model file, opening the Post toolbar and Data panel, adding a standard field of 1-Princ Curvature, over-selecting the faces of the femoral head, selecting a smoothness of 10, clicking apply.
+SCREEN: Opening the proximal femur as a model file, opening the Post toolbar and Data panel, adding a standard field of 1-Princ Curvature (first principal curvature), selecting a smoothness of 10, clicking apply.

+Over-select the faces of the femoral head.
 From the edit panel, click select range to include only negative curvature.
-Export this femoral head surface as a surface mesh in *.k format for a sphere fit to determine the center of the femoral head [1].
+Use the sphere fit tool from the Measure tool to determine the center of the femoral head [1].
+Export this femoral head surface as a surface mesh in *.k (dot-k) format.
 Authors: How should our voiceover talent pronounce *.k?

-SCREEN: Going to the edit panel, clicking select range, exporting femoral head surface as a surface mesh in *.k format for a sphere fit, determining the center of the femoral head.
+SCREEN: Over-selecting the faces of the femoral head, going to the edit panel, clicking select range, determining the center of the femoral head, exporting femoral head surface as a surface mesh in *.k format for a sphere fit.

-Similarly, apply 1-Princ Curvature to the distal femur with a smoothness of 5.
+Similarly, apply 1-Princ Curvature (first principal curvature) to the distal femur with a smoothness of 5.
 Click Select range again to include only the faces with negative curvature.
 Export this femoral condyle surface for a cylinder fit to determine the medial-lateral axis [1].

-SCREEN: Applying 1-Princ Curvature to the distal femur, setting smoothness to 5, clicking select range to include only the faces with negative curvature, exporting this femoral condyle surface for a cylinder fit, determining the medial-lateral axis.
+SCREEN: Applying 1-Princ Curvature (first principal curvature) to the distal femur, setting smoothness to 5, clicking select range to include only the faces with negative curvature, exporting this femoral condyle surface for a cylinder fit, determining the medial-lateral axis.

-Next, apply 2-Princ Curvature to the distal femur, using a smoothness of 3.
+Next, apply 2-Princ Curvature (second principal curvature) to the distal femur, using a smoothness of 3.
 Highlight the ridges of the epicondyles and click select range, applying an upper cut-off of negative 0.1.
 Export these faces to generate a plane and use it to isolate the faces of the posterior condyles for the cylinder fit [1].

-SCREEN: Applying 2-Princ Curvature to the distal femur, setting smoothness of 3, highlighting the ridges of the epicondyles, clicking select range, setting upper cut-off of negative 0.1, exporting these faces, generating a plane, isolating the faces of the posterior condyles for the cylinder fit.
+SCREEN: Applying 2-Princ Curvature (second principal curvature) to the distal femur, setting smoothness of 3, highlighting the ridges of the epicondyles, clicking select range, setting upper cut-off of negative 0.1, exporting these faces, generating a plane, isolating the faces of the posterior condyles for the cylinder fit.

 Bone Motion Tracking